 Although most anglers going for the carp used to fish from the dam wall at the far end of the lake, significant fish are now taken from virtally anywhere on the water, making all pegs popular.

 And with with commons and mirrors taken to over 30lbs, ghosties between 12lbs and 28lbs and a few leathers/linears to 22lbs, there is plenty to go at.
-Indeed, the results of a recent netting caried out on the lake showed that there were in excess of 750 carp between 12lbs and 30lbs.
+Indeed, a recent netting carried out on the lake showed there were in more than 550 carp between 12lbs and 30lbs.

-The biggest fish to come out of Hopsford in recent years was a 36lb common whilst last year the biggest was a 31lb mirror taken by a lady angler from Suffolk and a common just over 30lbs taken by Coventry angler Pepe Serti.
+The biggest fish to come out of Hopsford in recent years was a 36lb common whilst last year fish of 31lbs nd 30lbs were taken on separate occasions by two anglers from Coventry.
+A 31lb mirror was also taken by a lady angler from Suffolk.

-However, it would be wrong to regarded Hopsford Hall simply as an out and out carp water because it also holds a good head of big bream, the biggest to have been caught in 2010 weighing in at an impressive 11lbs with the biggest by early summer 2011 being slightly over 10lbs.
+However, it would be wrong to regarded Hopsford Hall simply as an out and out carp water because it also holds a good head of big bream, many running to between 9lbs and 11lbs with the biggest to have been caught in recent years weighing an impressive 15lb 7oz.
+The biggest bream tend to be taken by anglers fishing for carp with smaller boilies.

 Then there are perch to a handsome 3lbs-plus, good roach to between 2lbs and 3lbs and tench, the majority of which were known to be between 2lbs 8oz and 5lbs with some specimens running to 8lbs, although these have not shown regularly in the last couple of years.